 Despite the formal abolition of Slavery, its been observed that Slavery still exists in Africa today particularly in countries like Mauritania.

 Whilst the impact of the Transatlantic Slave Trade cannot be denied, equal attention should also be paid to the Muslim Arab Slave Trade in East Africa.

-Its been suggested that the East African Slave Trade is not discussed in Africa as much as it should be due to the fact that the significant Muslim population in Africa would rather focus on the Western Transatlantic Slave Trade out of what can only be described as a sense of Religious loyalty.
+Its been suggested that the East African Arab Slave Trade is not discussed as much as it should be due to the fact that the significant Muslim population in Africa would rather focus on the Western Transatlantic Slave Trade out of what can only be described as a sense of religious loyalty.

-Nevertheless, the impact of East African Arab Slave Trade cannot and should not be underestimated or forgotten.
+Nevertheless, the impact of East African Arab Slave Trade started in the 9th Century in Pre-Colonial Africa by Muslim Arab and Swahili Traders on the Swahili Coast cannot be forgotten.